8 Extending the Linear Model

 −0.029

 When we talk about differences in coefficients across values of features, it can get a little bit hard to follow.
-In every case that you employ an interaction, you should look at the interaction visually for interpretation.
+To combat this, we believe that in every case that you employ an interaction, you should look at the interaction visually for interpretation.
 Here is a plot of the predictions from the interaction model.
-We can see that the effect of children in the home is strongest for kids movies than for other genres, which makes a whole lot of sense!
-In other genres, the effect of having children seems to have little effect, and in others it still has a positive effect, but not as strong as for kids movies.
+We can see that the effect of children in the home is stronger for kids movies than for other genres, which makes a whole lot of sense!
+In other genres, the effect of having children seems to produce little difference, and in others it still has a positive effect, but not as strong as for kids movies.

 So we can see that interactions can allow a linear effect to vary depending on the values of another feature.
 But the real take home message from this is that the general effect is actually not just a straight line!
 The linear effect changes depending on the setting.
-Furthermore, the effect for children only applies when ‘genre’ is at its default group, or when other features are at their default or zero.
+Furthermore, the effect for children when the interaction is present only applies when ‘genre’ is at its default group, or when other features are at their default or zero.

-So, when we have interactions, we can’t talk about a feature’s effect without considering the other features.
-Some might see this as a downside, but it’s actually how most relationships between features and targets work.
+So, when we have interactions, we can’t talk about a feature’s relationship with a target without considering the other features it interacts with.
+Some might see this as a downside, but it’s actually how most feature relationships work - they don’t exist in isolation.
 Interactions let us model these complex relationships, and they’re used a lot in real-world situations.

 term estimate std.error statistic p.value conf.low conf.high